metosin/reitit/doc/ring/swagger.md

 ![Swagger-ui](../images/swagger.png)

-## Advanced
+## Multiple swagger apis

-Route data in path `[:swagger :id]` can be either a keyword or a sequence of keywords.
-This enables one route to be part of multiple swagger apis.
+There can be multiple swagger apis within a router.
+Each route can be part of 0..n swagger apis.
+Swagger apis are identified by value in route data under key path `[:swagger :id]`.
+It can be either a keyword or a sequence of keywords.
 Normal route data [scoping rules](../basics/route_data.md#nested-route-data) rules apply.

 Example with: